MicrosoftDocs/windows-itpro-docs/devices/surface/deploy-the-latest-firmware-and-drivers-for-surface-devices.md

 Installation files for administrative tools, drivers for accessories, and updates for Windows are also available for some devices and are detailed here in this article.

 >[!NOTE]
->Many of the filenames contain a placeholder denoted with *xxxxxx*, which identifies the current version number or date of the file.
+>Many of the filenames contain a placeholder denoted with *xxxxxx*, representing the latest version number listed in the Microsoft Download Center.
 A battery charge of 40 percent or greater is required before you install firmware to a Surface device.
 See [Microsoft Support article KB2909710](https://go.microsoft.com/fwlink/p/?LinkId=618106) for more information.

 ## Surface Laptop 2